-If your vehicle gets stuck in mud or snow, it may be rocked out by shifting from forward and reverse gears, stopping between shifts in a steady pattern.
+If your vehicle gets stuck in mud or snow, it may be rocked out by shifting between forward and reverse gears, stopping between shifts in a steady pattern.
 Press lightly on the accelerator in each gear.

 If necessary, try turning the Traction Control[®] system off.
 This will allow the wheels to spin, which may help to free your stuck vehicle.
-For more information, refer to $Traction\ Control^{®}\ (if\ equipped)$ in this chapter.
+For more information, refer to Traction Control[®] (if equipped) in this chapter.